OWNER & RESIDENT A-Z

 MTCC 573 has a number of rules to make living at 135 George Street South a pleasant experience for all residents and owners; you are urged to make yourself aware of all of them.
 Though all our rules are important, some, which are most often invoked, are highlighted in this A-Z listing.
 The Corporation’s first set of Rules was replaced by a new set in 1996 and these were amended from time to time until December 2015 when the current set was adopted by the Board; they came into effect on 5th December 2015.
 They have been slightly amended several times since and the current version is available on the Corporation's website.

-Building security is the responsibility of each and every owner and resident.
+Building security is the responsibility of everyone.

 Do not allow anybody you do not recognize as a current resident or who cannot produce suitable identification into the building.